Growth Gaps for Quotients by Confined Subgroups: Introduction

-\end{defn} Assume that $\omega_G<\infty$.
-If the action $G\act X$ is of divergent type and $H$ is a confined subgroup with {non-degenerate} confining subset, the following inequality is established in \cite{CGYZ}, relating the $\omega_{G/H} $ and $ \omega_{H}$ as follows:

-Assume in addition that $G\act X$ has \textit{purely exponential growth} (shall be referred as PEG action for brevity):

-where $\asymp$ denotes the equality up to a multiplicative constant independent of $n$.
-The following strict inequality is proved there: The goal of this paper is to address the following question, which was initiated by Grigorchuk and de la Harpe \cite{GriH} under the terminology of growth tightness when $H$ is a normal subgroup. \begin{quest} Does every confined subgroup $H$ with non-degenerate confining subset of $G$ have growth tightness, i.e.
+Throughout the paper, we assume $\omega_G<\infty$.
+One always has $\omega_{G/H}\le \omega_G$.
+A line of research initiated by Grigorchuk and de la Harpe \cite{GriH} investigates when the inequality becomes strict for infinite normal subgroups.
+Groups with this property are called \emph{growth tight} in the literature, and this notion has potential applications to the Hopfian property (\cite{FS23}).

-\end{quest} There has been a series of research results establishing growth tightness for various classes of groups with negative curvature, see \cite{GriH,AL,Sam1,YANG6,ACTao,YANG10,SZ,MGZ}.
-The most general result so far is the growth tightness proved for normal subgroups in \cite{ACTao} for groups with complementary growth gap property.
-This class of groups are exactly the statistically convex-cocompact actions later introduced in \cite{YANG10}, which includes (relatively) hyperbolic groups, mapping class groups and CAT(0) groups with rank-one elements among many others.
-The class of SCC actions are our primary object of the current paper.
-See \textsection\ref{SSecSCC} for the precise definition and relevant discussion on SCC actions.
+A series of research results have established growth tightness for various classes of groups with negative curvature; see \cite{GriH,AL,Sam1,YANG6,ACTao,YANG10,SZ,MGZ}.
+The most general result to date is the growth tightness proved for normal subgroups in \cite{ACTao} for groups satisfying the complementary growth gap property.
+This class of groups coincides with the statistically convex-cocompact actions (SCC actions for short) later introduced in \cite{YANG10}, which include (relatively) hyperbolic groups, mapping class groups and CAT(0) groups with rank-one elements, among many others.
+SCC actions are the primary object of study in the present paper.
+We refer the reader to \textsection\ref{SSecSCC} for the precise definition and a relevant discussion of SCC actions.

-The goal of this paper is to prove the following theorem, answering positively the question for SCC actions. \begin{thm} Suppose $G$ admits a SCC action on a geodesic metric space $X$ with contracting elements.
+Generalizing these previous works, our main result establishes growth tightness for the much broader class of confined subgroups arising in SCC actions. \begin{thm} Suppose $G$ admits a proper SCC action on a proper geodesic metric space $X$ with contracting elements.
 Let $P\subset G$ be a finite non-degenerate subset.
-Then there exists $\omega_0< \omega_{G}$ so that the following holds for any confined subgroup $H\subset G$ with $P$ as a confining subset. \end{thm} We remark that SCC actions have purely exponential growth by \cite{YANG10}.
-The assumption of SCC action is necessary in Question \ref{GrowthTightQuest}, and would not be relaxed to a PEG action.
-Indeed, certain small cancellation quotient of geometrically finite groups without parabolic gap condition has no decrease in growth rate (\cite{YANG10}).
+Then there exists $0<\omega_0 = \omega_0(P)< \omega_{G}$ such that for any nontrivial confined subgroup $H\subset G$ with confining subset $P$, \end{thm}

+Recall that $G$ contains a unique finite normal subgroup $E(G)$, and thus $G/E(G)$ has no nontrivial finite normal subgroup.
+The following corollary is immediate. \begin{cor} Suppose $G$ admits a proper SCC action on a geodesic metric space $X$ with contracting elements.
+Assume $E(G)=1$.
+Then for any nontrivial confined subgroup $H<G$, \end{cor}